Skip to main content

 The following sections explain how to interpret the Integration API responses and which effects the integration layer must handle.

-Locating the returned effects
+Locate the returned effects

 The Update customer session endpoint always returns an array of effects, which might be empty.
 These are the results of rules that matched the event.